BlissRoms-x86/manifest/README.md

       blissBranch: select which bliss branch to sync, default is o8.1-los

 	After the sync is finished

       $ bash build-treble.sh -s arm64_a_gapps (to build armA 64bit with gapps built in)

+emulator builds explained:

+	Precondition: android SDK must be installed in ~/Android/SDK

+	  $ lunch bliss_emulator-userdebug
+	  $ make

+	if you want to run on the same host:

+	  $ bash vendor/bliss/utils/emulator/start_emulator_local.sh

+	if you need to copy on a different host:

+	  $ vendor/bliss/utils/emulator/create_emulator_image.sh
+	  $ cp /tmp/bliss_emulator.zip to the device where you have installed android SDK

+	  (unzip into /tmp)

+	  $ bash /tmp/generic_x86/start_emulator_image.sh